Getting Involved

 The Associated Students of Michigan State University is the undergraduate student government of Michigan State.
 Its mission is to enhance the individual and collective student experience through education, empowerment and advocacy by dedication to the needs and interests of students.

-Each of the five neighborhoods has a residential caucus that centers LGBTQA+ students and their allies.
-The residence hall groups primarily focus on providing a safe space for personal and social support and furthering education on the communities.
+These residential-based groups primarily focus on providing a safe space for personal and social support.
 Some groups have their own personal meeting room, while others meet in various locations around the neighborhood.
-Funding for each group comes from the Residence Halls Association (RHA).

-- LIGHT (Living In Great Harmony Together) is the Brody Neighborhood LBGTQA+ Caucus.
+• LIGHT (Living In Great Harmony Together) (Brody Neighborhood)

-- PRIDE (PEOPLE RESPECTING INDIVIDUALITY, DIVERSITY AND EQUALITY) is the West Circle LGBTQA+ Caucus.
+• PRIDE (PEOPLE RESPECTING INDIVIDUALITY, DIVERSITY AND EQUALITY) (North Neighborhood - West Circle)

-- PRISM (PEOPLE RESPECTING THE INDIVIDUALITY OF STUDENTS AT MSU) is the South Neighborhood LGBT Caucus.
+• PRISM (PEOPLE RESPECTING THE INDIVIDUALITY OF STUDENTS AT MSU) (South Neighborhood)

 TRANSCEND

-Transcend is a campus-wide caucus that recognizes and centers MSU students who are transgender, nonbinary, and/or gender non-conforming, and advocates for their social, educational, and cultural needs.
-Transcend creates a supportive network to assist in combating the transphobia, cissexism, transmisogyny, and isolation that these students experience.
+Transcend is a campus-wide caucus that recognizes and centers transgender, nonbinary, and/or gender non-conforming MSU students, and advocates for and supports their social, educational, and cultural needs.

 All programs and activities are open to all without restriction or preference based on race, sex, color, ethnicity, national origin or other protected personal identities.